 My hope is this helps you to pray daily as Jesus said.
 He was not kidding around when he said that.

 It may help to look at your challenge areas as your “Isaacs.”
 Just like Abraham, we have to be willing to slay our Issacs.
 Isaac was family and Abraham was called to slay him.
 Family may be your Issac, or it may be your wealth and lifestyle you have today at home.
 Or being considered deceived or a heretic by your believing family.
 We all have our weak points and sensitivities.

 Once you identify them you can ask God to help you give them up or make sure they do not come before God if you do have to give them up.
 Ask God to help you slay your own Isaac(s) in the time we have left.

 A principle I know well from walking with God all my life is that he always makes your sufferings and sacrifices for him worth it (Rom 8:18).
 That's why I'm more bullish and excited about what awaits us in Judea than ever before.
 When I see how incredibly hard it will be to make it there and how I have underestimated the difficulty level so far, I also realize that I have underestimated as well the reward level for those very few who make it there.
-In many ways, it will be like the Millennium has come early for those make it to Judea.
+In many ways, it will be like the Millennium has come early for those who make it to Judea.
 Fountain of youth rejuvenation, bodily renewal, dissolution of fillings, pins, plates and other foreign implants in your body are just a taste of what is awaiting us.
-So while I'm sad for the new realization of how few will make it, I'm excited for what God has in store for those who do.
+So while I'm sad about the new realization of how few will make it, I'm excited about what God has in store for those who do.